interval1066/interp/README.md

 Have been getting a lot of positive reviews; as I said its VERY flexible and parses a treat with very little code.
 Needs more testing, but so far
 I'm seeing that the first match action on this is great; say you have a command "get door".
 If both get and door are registered as a command and a parameter "g d" works fine, as long as they appear first in the command/parameter list.
 If not then again, next match.
 If "gummy door" is next in the list it will pick that up.
 Try it!

 Quick little update: I've successfully built this on Linux, Windows, and ARM based Linux.
+ALso, and I can't believe I haven't added this before; this is written in C11 as it was originally written for a device that had no C++ compiler.
+I also thought it might be a little more portable if it was in linear C.

 (10/17/2024) Finally removed the dependancy on libconfig.<br>
 (10/20/2024) Code now handles back spaces on Windows.